Maxkie1/Personalized_Learning/README.md

 # Usage

-The application can be run in two modes: [Local](#local) and [Docker](#docker).
+The application can be run in two modes: [Local](#local-usage) and [Docker](#docker-usage).
 In the Local mode the application can be run from the command line.
 In the Docker mode the application can be run in a Docker container.
 Each mode offers a different set of features.

-## Local
+## Local Usage

 In the Local mode the application can be run from the command line.
-For instructions on how to install the application locally, see the [Installation](#installation) section.
+For instructions on how to install the application locally, see the [Local Installation](#local-installation) section.

 The application can be run with the following arguments:
 ```